PUMA Deviate NITRO Elite 3 Running Shoe Review

 adidas Adizero Adios Pro 4

 The adidas Adizero Adios Pro 4 and the PUMA Deviate NITRO Elite 3 are both lightweight carbon-plated super shoes, but they offer different strengths.
 The adidas delivers unmatched energy return and cushioning, making it a top-tier option for longer distances like the marathon.
-However, its softer ride might feel a bit too plush for shorter events.
-That's where the Deviate NITRO Elite 3 shines—it's firmer forefoot offers a snappy toe-off that gives it an edge for high cadence runners with strong form.
+The Deviate NITRO Elite 3, on the other hand, feels even softer, which might feel a bit too plush for shorter events, but it's got a more accommodating fit, making it suitable for more foot shapes.

 PUMA Deviate NITRO 3